FAQ

 What is research data management?

-Research data management describes the handling of (primary) research data.
-This involves measures that ensure the sustainable availability of the data for use.
+Research data management (RDM) describes the handling of (primary) research data.
+This involves measures to ensure the sustainable availability of the data.
 In this context, it is important that the storage, documentation, description and archiving of the data be planned at the earliest possible stage, preferably at the start of the research project.
 Ideally, the plans should be documented in the form of a data management plan.

 What are the advantages of research data management?

-- Some sources of funding (e.g. ERC Horizon Europe) are only available for projects for which a data management plan can be presented.
+- Some sources of funding (e.g. ERC Horizon Europe) are only available for projects with a data management plan.

-- Redundant work (e.g. repeated familiarisation with the data) is avoided by means of suitable documentation and preparation of the data.
+- Redundant work (e.g. repeated familiarisation with the data) can be avoided when data is suitably documented and prepared.

-- If data is requested as part of a review process, it is already prepared for such purposes by data management.
+- If data is requested as part of a review process, it is already prepared by data management.

 - The risk of data loss is minimised through RDM measures such as data documentation, data backups and suitable long-term archiving.
 This way, data can be reused even decades later.

-The FAIR principles (Findable, Accessible, Interoperable, Reusable) serve to ensure sustainable research data management (RDM) by preparing and storing data and the corresponding metadata in a way that allows them to be subsequently used by others.
+The FAIR principles (Findable, Accessible, Interoperable, Reusable) are intented to ensure sustainable research data management.
+They are guidelines for preparing and storing data and metadata in such a way that they can be (re-)used by others.

 Organizing research data